jcortizas/MadLibsProject/README.md

 # MadLibsProject
-Practice exercise for free javascript course and git use practice.
+Practice exercise for small javascript course and git use practice.